Chaffelson/Autonomous-Car/tutorial-4.md

  `http://cdsw.<cdp-public-cloud-dns>.nip.io`

+Sign in to CDSW and go to Admin > Engines

+Add a new Engine Profile with 4vCPU and 20Gb Mem

-Sign in to CDSW and select new project and name it CSDV
+Go to Projects, then Select new project and name it CSDV

 ![cdsw-ui](./documentation/assets/images/tutorial3/cdsw-ui.jpg)

-then select a local folder and upload the CSDV project you downloaded earlier:
+then select a local folder with option `Upload Tar or Gzip` and upload the CSDV project you downloaded earlier:

 ![new-project-cdsw](./documentation/assets/images/tutorial3/new-project-cdsw.jpg)